guireiso/omicscope/docs/input.rst

 * **Assay:** Contains the abundance of N proteins (rows) from M samples (columns).
 * **Rdata:** Includes N proteins (rows) with their respective features within each column.
-* **Pdata:** Contains M samples (rows) with their respective characteristics, such as conditions as well as the organization of biological and technical replicates.
+* **Pdata:** Contains M samples (rows) with their respective characteristics, such as conditions, as well as the organization of biological and technical replicates.

 For more information about how to properly format and import each of these sheets, see the respective sections below.